risc0/risc0/website/docs/terminology.md

 ### Recursion Program

 The [recursion circuit] is capable of efficiently evaluating polynomial constraints, and was specifically designed to verify STARK proofs.
-Programs written for this circuit are loaded into the \[control columns].
+Programs written for this circuit are loaded into the control columns.
 Each recursion program is identified by a [Control ID].

 For a list of all supported recursion programs, see the documentation for the [zkVM API Client].